CristanchoLina/DRAAnimalMetapop/README.md

       - The treatment_functions.py script gathers the main functions used in the generation of the simulated epidemic under treatment allocation
       - **launcher_treatment_endemic_dynamic.py** is the script that generates the simulated dynamics under treatment according to each scoring function in the score_list folder, with b_fix = 25 herds, in the endemic scenario.
       - **launcher_treatment_epidemic_dynamic.py** is the script that generates the simulated dynamics under treatment according to each scoring function in the score_list folder, with b_fix = 25 herds, in the epidemic scenario.
+    - simulated_data_treatend_dynamics: folder that will contain simulated data once the launcher_treatment_endemicdynamic.py is run.
+    - simulated_data_treatepi_dynamics: folder that will contain simulated data once the launcher_treatment_epidemicdynamic.py is run.
   - The percolation folder, contains:
       - The score_budget_list folder: contains the text files with the combinations of the score functions and quantity of resource (b_fix) to be tested.
         As well as the notebook on their generation.
       - The treatment_functions.py script gathers the main functions used in the generation of the simulated epidemic under treatment allocation
       - **launcher_percolation_treatment_endemic.py** is the script that generates the percolation experiments for treatment, in the endemic scenario.
-      - **launcher_percolation_treatment_epidemic.py** is the script that generates the percolation experiments for treatment, in the epidemic scenario.
+      - percolation_treatment_endemic_data: folder that will contain simulated data once the launcher_percolation_treatment_endemic.py is run.

--  **The plots_article.ipynb is a jupyter-notebook that reads the simulated datasets (once the 8 launcher scripts are run) and generates the figures presented in the main text of the article**.
+-  **The plots_article.ipynb is a jupyter-notebook that reads the simulated datasets (once the launcher scripts are run) and generates the figures presented in the main text of the article**.